mehrashiv/ai/001_basic_rag/README.md

-# RAG Starter - Nile Tech Support Chatbot
+# RAG Starter - Tech Support Chatbot

 A Retrieval Augmented Generation (RAG) system built with n8n that creates an intelligent chatbot for technical support.
 The system automatically ingests documentation from Google Drive and provides AI-powered responses using a vector database for context-aware answers.